MahmoudRe/react-one-modal/README.md

 ## Usage

-1. Create new instance of `Modal` anywhere in your view.
-This instance will appear on the bottom of `body` element but preserve React Context of its contents.
+1. Create new instance of `Modal` anywhere in your view and bind it using `useModal` hook.
+This `Modal` instance will appear on the bottom of `body` element but preserve React Context of its contents.

 ```jsx
 import Modal from 'react-advance-modal'